GoogleChrome/ip-protection/Masked-Domain-List.md

 sincerepelican.com                               | Admiral                                                        | Not Impacted By Script Blocking
 sinceresubstance.com                             | Admiral                                                        | Not Impacted By Script Blocking
 singroot.com                                     | Admiral                                                        | Not Impacted By Script Blocking
+sixauthority.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 sixscissors.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 sizzlingsmoke.com                                | Admiral                                                        | Not Impacted By Script Blocking
 skillfuldrop.com                                 | Admiral                                                        | Not Impacted By Script Blocking